Wordllban/wardsculks-launcher/README.md

 ## Description

 **WardSculks** is a Ukrainian Minecraft project, known for its modded servers.
 This application enhances the user experience for players on our servers.
 It is designed to support multiple server systems and integrates a sophisticated anti-cheat system.
-This ensures that users cannot modify the modpacks, maintaining the integrity and fairness of the gameplay.
+This ensures that users cannot modify the mod packs, maintaining the integrity and fairness of the gameplay.

 ### Key Features: